myuksektepe/HMSPushDataMessage/README.md

             small_icon
         </td>
         <td>
-            if is null it's mean R.mipmap.ic_launcer, if not you can select any image from R.drawable.____
+            if is null it's mean R.mipmap.ic_launcer.
+If not, you can select any image from R.drawable.____
         </td>
         <td></td>
     </tr>